Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. The system displays a message saying it was shared successfully.
 ### Alternate Sequences
 1. If the user enters an invalid email
-a) System display an error message
+* System display an error message
-b) System prompts the user to enter a valid email
+* System prompts the user to enter a valid email
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions